nlina-0/portfolio-2024/README.md

 #### Manu page - Mobile (mockup)
 ![menu page for mobile display](docs/mobile_menu.png)

-- During mobile display mode, when the hamburger icon is clicked, the user will be directed to a new page displaying all options to navigate to.
+- During mobile display mode, when the hamburger icon is clicked, the user will be directed to a new page clearly displaying all options to navigate to.
 - The **X** button at the top left of the page, created using css, will return user to the previous page.